jhector/breakout/README.md

 end EXPRESSION
 ```

 this will set r7 register to the result of the expression, r7 in DWARF is RSP when the exception returns.
-With **DW_OP_breg7** we read the value of RSP ans add or subtract an offset to the value.
+With **DW_OP_breg7** we read the value of RSP and add or subtract an offset to the value.
 This expression will set the stack pointer to point to our new RSP value, remember that we jump to **pop rsp** instead of the actual catch block.

 Using the following:
 ```